A web action is the interface and user experience of taking a specific discrete action, across the web, from one site to another site or application.

 Malcolm Blaney on posts since 2015-09-08

-- otherwise the dialog is shown to explain web actions and allows them to choose either twitter or facebook instead (this is also saved in local storage).
+- If a webaction handler is not found the dialog allows the user to choose other default options instead (this is also saved in local storage).

 There are at least two key use cases that are worthy of exploring for webactions: